NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 - **Downloads** sorts the search results by the total number of downloads, in descending order.
 - **Recently updated** sorts the search results by the latest package version creation date, in descending chronological order.

+By default, NuGet lists all versions of packages, including prereleases.
 In the **Options** section, deselect the **Include prerelease** checkbox to list only stable, released package versions.
-By default, NuGet lists all versions of packages, including prereleases.

 To apply options, select **Apply**.
 To get back to the defaults, select **Reset**.

 ### Search syntax

-Search queries at nuget.org, from the NuGet CLI, and from within Visual Studio all use the same syntax.
+Package search queries at nuget.org, from the NuGet CLI, and from within Visual Studio all use the same syntax.
 Other package sources, like Azure Artifacts or GitHub Package Repository, might use different syntax or might not support advanced filtering.

 - You can apply a search term to a specific property by using the syntax `<property>:<term>`, where `<property>` can be `id`, `packageid`, `version`, `title`, `tags`, `author`, `description`, `summary`, or `owner`.